thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 * **Event time:** The time at which a measurement/event is *generated*
 * **Processing time:** The time at which that measurement/event is *received/processed*
 * **Batching window:** A `batching window` is defined as the maximum allowed gap between the event timestamps of the first message in a batch and the last message in a batch.
 It is important to note that the `batching window` is based on the *event timestamps*.
+* **Max message delay:** The `maximum message delay` is defined as the maximum acceptable delay between the even generation time and the event processing time for a message received by the batch processor.
+If an event generated at time `t` is received by the batch processor *after* the maximum acceptable delay, it will considered too old and won't be processed further.
-* **Batching timeout:** The `batching timeout` is the maximum time that the batcher will wait for the last message after the batch has started.
-It is important to note that the `batching timeout` is based on the *processing time*.
+* **Batching timeout:** The `batching timeout` is the maximum time that the batcher will wait for the last message after a batch has started.
+The `batching timeout` can be defined as the `first message processing time` + `batching window` + `max message delay`

 ## Requirements